 Performance Indicators measure progress toward the Official Plan's vision, to ensure that its policies remain relevant and that the City is on track to meet the Official Plan's objectives and targets.
-Official Plan indicators also contribute to a better understanding of the effectiveness of Official Plan policies to help inform the review of the Official Plan.
+Official Plan performance indicators also contribute to a better understanding of the effectiveness of Official Plan policies to help inform the review of the Official Plan.

 Section 10.12 of the Official Plan provides for the regular monitoring of the policies of this Plan to measure their success in managing growth.
-The policies direct the development of a framework to monitor growth and the establishment of a tracking system and database to measure, among other things:
+The policies direct the development of a framework to monitor growth so as to measure progress towards achieving the policies of this Plan and the establishment of a tracking system and database to measure, among other things: